sc0v0ne/LearnAI/nlp/nlp.md

 ----------

 # Introduction to NLP

-## What is NLP?

-**Natural Language Processing (NLP)** is a method within Artificial Intelligence (AI) that works with the analysis and building of intelligent systems that can function in languages that humans speak.
+**Natural Language Processing (NLP)** is concerned with the analysis and building of intelligent systems that can function in languages that humans speak [2].

-Natural Language Processing (NLP) is a category of ML concerned with the analysis and building of intelligent systems that can function in languages that humans speak.

 Processing of language is needed when a system wants to work based on input from a user in the form of text or speech and the user is adding input in regular use English [2].

-- **Natural Language Understanding (NLU):** The understanding phase is responsible for mapping the input that is given in natural language to a beneficial representation.
+**Natural Language Understanding (NLU):** the understanding phase is responsible for mapping the input that is given in natural language to a beneficial representation.

 NLU also analyzes different aspects of the input language that is given to the program.

-- **Natural Language Generation (NLG):** The generation phase of the processing is used in creating Natural Languages from the first phase.
+**Natural Language Generation (NLG):** the generation phase of the processing is used in creating Natural Languages from the first phase.

 Generation starts with Text Planning which is the extraction of relevant content from the base of knowledge.

 Next, the Sentence Planning phase chooses the words that will form the sentence.

 Finally, the Text Realization phase is the final creation of the sentence structure.

+### NLU vs NLG

+NLP is used to turn sets of unstructured data into formats that computers can convert to speech and text.

+Natural Language Understanding (NLU)

+- NLU reads and makes sense of natural language.
+- NLU assigns meaning to speech and text.
+- NLU extracts facts from language.

+Natural Language Generation (NLG)

+- NLG creates and outputs more language.
+- NLG outputs language with the help of machines.
+- NLG takes the insights that NLU extracts in order to create natural language.

 ## Building a Natural Language Processor